Q.1. Choose the correct answer:

 Sound can travel through

-Question: 2.
-Which of the following voices is likely to have minimum frequency?
+Sound speed in various mediumQ.2.
+Which of the following voices is likely to have a minimum frequency?

 (a) Baby girl